 IECEx Bulletin

 The IECEx Bulletin shall be issued at intervals decided by the ExMC.
-It shall contain information on
+It shall contain information on:

-the IEC Standards for which ExCBs in each country have declared recognition of ExTRs;
+the IEC Standards for which ExCBs in each country have declared recognition of ExTRs; and

 national differences from each IEC Standard for each country as declared by the Member Bodies of the IECEx System.